renaissance-publishing/renaissance/content/chapters/21-races.md

   - This increases the damage that they deal to an *enveloped* creature or object to 1d10 DV per turn.
   - They can make all, part or none of themselves caustic; they can, for example, render only a small patch of their surface *caustic*.
   - This makes it easier for them to burrow, which improves the rate of the *Burrow* movement to 4/12.
+  - *Caustic* Clay Men can tunnel even through solid rock—although they are slowed to 2/6 when doing so.

 #### Optional Trait: Color-Changing